CodeYourFuture/syllabus/docs/finalproject/external-projects.md

 1. Be an interactive website

    - This means a website that a user can interact with to create, read, upload, delete data.
-   - For example, a photo hosting service or blog would fulfil this criteria
+   - For example, a photo hosting service, Q+A Service or Custom Events Platform would fulfil this criteria
    - A static website like the [CodeYourFuture website](https://www.codeyourfuture.io) would **not**

 2. Be completable in four weeks of work